GENERAL INFORMATION: 503-823-4000

-C. "Director" means the Director of the Portland Bureau of Transportation or his or her designee.
+C. "Director" means the Director of the Revenue Division of the Bureau of Revenue and Financial Services or a designee.

-D. "Operator" means any person or entity whose business includes assessing and collecting penalties at registered parking facilities.
+D. "Operator" means any person or entity whose business includes assessing and collecting penalties at Registered Facilities.

-E. "Park" means to leave a vehicle standing, while the driver has exited the registered parking facility, or to leave a vehicle standing for more than 5 minutes.
+E. "Park" means to leave a vehicle standing, while the driver has exited the Registered Facility, or to leave a vehicle standing for more than 5 minutes.

-F. "Parker" means any person in control of any vehicle that is parking at a registered parking facility.
+F. "Parker" means any person in control of any vehicle that is parking at a Registered Facility.

-G. "Payment device" means any device capable of accepting or receiving parking fee payments by cash or credit card and issuing sequentially numbered receipts or tickets.
+H. "Payment Device" means any device capable of accepting or receiving parking fee payments by cash or credit card and providing proof of payment.

-I. “Penalty payment letter” means the letter that must be sent by the operator to the registered owner if payment of the penalty is not received by the operator within 10 days of the date the penalty notice was affixed to a vehicle.
+J. “Penalty Payment Letter” means the letter sent by the Operator to the last-known registered owner if payment of the Penalty is not received by the Operator within 10 days of the date the Penalty Notice was affixed to a vehicle.

-J. "Penalty notice" means the notice affixed to vehicles parked without payment, parked without properly displaying proof of payment or parked without authorization at a registered facility, and which is the initial demand for payment.
+K. "Penalty Notice" means the notice affixed to vehicles parked without payment, parked without properly displaying proof of payment or parked without authorization at a Registered Facility, and which is the initial demand for payment.

-K. "Registered Facility" means a parking lot or structure that is accessible to the public that has been registered with the Portland Bureau of Transportation and is either:
+L. "Registered Facility" means a parking lot or structure that is accessible to the public that has been registered with the Revenue Division and is either:

-1. A non-pay private parking facility at which the free parking or storage of vehicles is limited by time or authorization by the property owner/operator, where the limitations are enforced by issuance of penalty notices; or
+1. A non-pay private parking facility at which there is no charge for daily or transient parking, and parking or storage of vehicles is limited by time or authorization by the property owner/operator, and where the limitations are enforced by issuance of Penalty Notices; or

-M. “Second penalty payment letter” means the letter that must be sent by the operator to the registered owner if payment of the penalty is not received by the operator within 30 days of the mailing date of the first penalty demand for payment letter.
+M. “Second Penalty Payment Letter” means the letter sent by the Operator to the registered owner if payment of the Penalty is not received by the Operator within 30 days of the mailing date of the first Penalty Payment Letter.